gabertooth/gabertooth.github.io/_posts/2019-04-21-in_depth_look_into_linspace_map_lambda_and_enumerate.markdown

 ---
 layout: post
-title:      "In Depth Look into linspace, map, lambda, and Enumerate"
+title:      "In Depth Look into linspace, map, lambda, and enumerate"
 date:       2019-04-21 11:55:20 -0400
 permalink:  in_depth_look_into_linspace_map_lambda_and_enumerate
 ---